-The pigs roam the dehesa in western Spain near the Portuguese border, a unique meadow landscape dotted with oak trees, looking not unlike a traditional English parkland.
-In the autumn, they gorge themselves during the montanera acorn harvest.
+The pigs roam the dehesa in western Spain near the Portuguese border, a unique meadow landscape dotted with those oak trees, looking not unlike a traditional English parkland.
+In the autumn, the pigs gorge themselves during the montanera acorn harvest.

 Jamón de recebo: you don’t hear this much these days.
-It used to mean an ibérico pig fed on acorns, but with its diet topped up with grain to reach slaughter weight, but the category is no longer in use.
+It used to mean an ibérico pig fed on acorns, but with its diet topped up with grain to reach slaughter weight, but the category is no longer officially in use.

 Pata negra: literally “black foot”, the general term for jamón from the black-footed ibérico pigs.
 It’s not an official category though.
-When you see a leg of ibérico ham clamped on a jamonera for slicing, look at the trotter.
+When you see a leg of ibérico ham clamped in a jamonera for slicing, look at the trotter.
 It’s usually black if the jamón is genuine ibérico (though scams with black paint have been known).

-Paleta: the front leg of the pig (not as prized for flavour or as meaty as the rear leg).
+Paleta: the front leg of the pig.
+Not as prized for flavour or as meaty as the rear leg.
 Cheaper too.

 Jamón de hembra/macho: from the female/male pig.

 Teruel in Aragón and the Trevélez area in the Alpujarra mountains near Granada are known for quality serrano ham.
-Some may have DOP or TSG (traditional speciality guaranteed) status with prices to match.
+Some may have DOP (protected origin) or TSG (traditional speciality guaranteed) status, with prices to match.

-© Guy Pelham 2017
+© Guy Pelham

 Want to know more about the great tastes of Spain?
 Try these posts: